 1. Cellular Mechanisms of Neuronal Loss in the Hippocampus

 The hippocampus is a central structure in the brain and has a major role in learning and memory.
-Hippocampal damage caused by stroke (Figure 1), aging, or neurodegenerative diseases like Alzheimer’s is associated with cognitive impairment.
+Hippocampal damage caused by stroke, aging, or neurodegenerative diseases like Alzheimer’s is associated with cognitive impairment.
 We investigate molecular mechanisms of hippocampal damage and develop strategies to improve hippocampus-dependent cognitive functions using genetic, pharmacological, and nutritional interventions.

 2. Mechanisms of Bcl-xL Depletion or ΔN-Bcl-xL Accumulation during Pathological Processes in the Brain